Chronology of the 2009 Honduran constitutional crisis: July 30

 Zelaya said he had information that some soldiers and officers had been "repudiating the way in which the military leadership is directing the armed forces."
 He warned that young officers could rebel "at any moment" and force military chief Gen. Romeo Vasquez to restore the deposed president to power.

 The head of the National Congress, José Alfredo Saavedra, announced that it would not hold its next session to consider the San Jose Accord until Monday, even though the subcommittee charged with considering the amnesty part of the proposal had finished its report.
 The delay was reported to be so that other sectors, such as the chief prosecutor, Luis Alberto Rubi, and the commissioner of Human Rights, Ramón Custodio, could be consulted.

-The spokesperson for the Minister of Security noted that today the National Police had orders to disperse protestors blocking roadways.
+The spokesperson for the Minister of Security noted that today the National Police had orders to disperse protesters blocking roadways.

 An international human rights mission including, among others, Nora Cortiñas of Mothers of the Plaza de Mayo, reported that "the army and the special forces of the National Police of Honduras attacked thousands of pacific demonstrators, with fire weapons, wood and rubber projectiles and as well as tear gas, thrown even from helicopters."
 The international mission "gathered testimonies of protesters whom have been ill treated and brutally beaten, at times in a sexual manner (strikes on people's buttocks and threats of rape)" and said that minors had been attacked and detained.
 COFADEH stated that hundreds were injured and detained.
-In Tegucigalpa, protesters holding a "pacific demonstration" blocking the road north to San Pedro Sula were confronted with bullets and tear gas, and at least one protestor, high school teacher Roger Abraham Vallejo Soriano (38 years old), was shot in the head and is in critical condition.
+In Tegucigalpa, protesters holding a "pacific demonstration" blocking the road north to San Pedro Sula were confronted with bullets and tear gas, and at least one protester, high school teacher Roger Abraham Vallejo Soriano (38 years old), was shot in the head and is in critical condition.